vtsukur/spring-rest-black-market/README.md

     ./gradlew build

-This is the respective shell command to run Windows:
+This is the respective shell command to run on Windows:

     gradlew build